1. What Personal Data Does DataGrail Collect on the Platform?

 4. How Long Does DataGrail Retain Personal Data Collected?

 Unless erasure is otherwise requested by a Customer, DataGrail will retain Personal Data as long as it is necessary to provide the Services.
 When a user’s account is terminated or expires, Personal Data collected through the Platform will be deleted in accordance with applicable law.

-How Can EU Individuals Review, Transfer, Restrict the Use of or Request Erasure of Personal Data?
+6. How Can I Review, Transfer, Restrict the Use of or Request Erasure of Personal Data?

 IF YOU WOULD LIKE TO:

 PLEASE EMAIL DATAGRAIL AT email@example.com.
 WE WILL RESPOND AS REQUIRED UNDER APPLICABLE LAW.